marcelotto/sycamore/README.md

 Sycamore is an implementation of an unordered [Tree data structure](http://en.wikipedia.org/wiki/Tree_(data_structure)) of immutable values solely based on Ruby Hashes.

+A Sycamore tree consists of a set of nodes and a mapping to child trees, i.e. other trees, containing nodes with more Sycamore trees ...

+And from a data point of view, that's all: A Sycamore tree is nothing more than a wrapper around a Ruby Hash map with a special restriction on its value set: the values of the Hash are Sycamore trees.
+For this specific semantics, Sycamore provides an API.
+As the keys of a Ruby Hash should be immutable values, there is also the restriction, that the nodes should be immutable values.

 ## Installation

 Add this line to your application's Gemfile: